logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 > Note: for my examples, I will be using typescript.
 But everything should also work in javascript (just take out the types)

 Let's say we wanted a picture of a lama to show up in our actions (because who doesn't like lamas).
-This would be pretty simple let's just create a react component that contains an image of lamas.
+This would be pretty simple let's just create a react component that contains an image of a lama.

 ```js
 import { Form } from  "tinacms";